certara/pyDarwin/docs/Example1.rst

 is set to false in the options file, all key NONMEM outputs are saved.
 This is where you should look for them after the inevitable errors.
-During the search, the current, interim best model files can be found in the Project working dir, along with the messages (same content as output to command line) and a models.json file that can be used to restart searches that are interupted.
+During the search, the current, interim best model files can be found in the working dir, along with the messages (same content as output to command line) and a models.json file that can be used to restart searches that are interupted.
 The final outputs will be found in the Project output dir.
 At the end of the run, the output should look similar to this: